If you're in town then come and visit us at:

 CZECH

-chain reminiscent of the Austro-Hungarian style, circa 1930s.
+pendant 22" chain in the Austro-Hungarian Renaissance Revival style, circa 1930s.
 View

 CZECH cameo necklace and bracelet

-with purple glass cabochons, chartreuse green enamel, and faux cameos.
+with purple glass cabochons, chartreuse green enamel, and faux cameos, the

 View